• International Apps

 • Market Profile

-Futures, foreign currency and options trading contains substantial risk and is not for every investor.
-An investor could potentially lose all or more than the initial investment.
-Risk capital is money that can be lost without jeopardizing one’s financial security or lifestyle.
-Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
+Futures, options, foreign currency, digital asset, and event contract trading involves substantial risk and is not suitable for everyone.
+An investor may lose all or more than the initial investment.
+Trading should be undertaken only with risk capital—funds that can be lost without jeopardizing one’s financial security or lifestyle—and only by those who can afford such losses.
 Past performance is not necessarily indicative of future results.
-View Full Risk Disclosure.
+Prior to trading digital assets, review the CFTC and NFA advisories for additional information regarding the significant risks involved.
+View Risk Disclosure Statement.